 The Revised Common Rule removes the requirement for continuing review for minimal risk research and for full-board research that is in long-term follow-up or data analysis only, unless the research is FDA-regulated.

-New research: When the new rules go into effect, new minimal risk research will not automatically undergo continuing review by the IRB unless it is FDA-regulated.
+When the new rules go into effect, new minimal risk research will not automatically undergo continuing review by the IRB unless it is FDA-regulated.
 The IRB may require continuing review for special circumstances such as studies involving conflict of interest, IRB reliance or prior compliance concerns.

 Even when continuing review is not required, investigators remain responsible for updating the IRB about adverse events and other unanticipated problems, seeking IRB approval for changes to personnel, protocol amendments, recruitment materials, etc., and informing the IRB when the research is complete.

 When the new regulations go into effect, changes will be required to the structure and content of informed consent documents.
 Consent forms must begin with a concise summary of "key information" that is most likely to assist a prospective subject in understanding the reasons why one might or might not want to join the research.
 This section must be organized in a way that facilitates understanding.
 The KUMC IRB will provide guidance and sample language to assist study teams with this requirement.

 The 2018 regulations require that certain clinical trial consent forms be posted on a government website.
 This requirement applies to studies that are conducted or supported by a federal agency.
 The posting must occur no more than 60 days after the last study visit by any subject.
 The specific government website has not yet been named.

 Beginning January 25, 2018 all multi-center NIH-funded studies will be required to use single IRB review for the domestic sites.
 Additional information is posted at: https://grants.nih.gov/policy/clinical-trials/single-irb-policy-multi-site-research.htm

 In most cases, ongoing research will remain under the pre-2018 regulations (those issued in 1991.)
 The KUMC IRB will maintain two sets of Standard Operating Procedures.
 Investigators are not required to make any changes to ongoing research.
 The IRB will issue guidance on how to request transition to the new rules, if desired, and the circumstances where transition might be beneficial.
 Investigators should be aware that transitioned studies might need additional IRB review and re-consenting of subjects.
 Final determination on whether to transition an individual study is made by the IRB.

 Investigators should refer to this page for updates about the Revised Common Rule.
 Updated application forms, standard operating procedures, templates and guidance are under development.